MoonfaceDev/Heroes-of-the-Shrine/Documentation/manual/create-scenes.md

 7. Add the entrance cutscene inside **Player Entrance** object.
 Refer to the [cutscenes manual](../manual/create-cutscenes.md), and skip steps 1-4 because they have already been done in *Scene Root*.
 Also, in step 6, the *Playable Director* already exists.
 You only need to attach the timeline from step 5 to it.

 8. In **Player Death**, set the *Objects To Destroy*.
-The list should have the HUD, and the foreground sprite of the level.
+The list should have the HUD (by default), and the foreground sprite of the level (you have to select it manually).

 9. Add the enemies, encounters, hazards and cutscenes - everything that makes this scene unique.